kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 Maybe work in a tie to the shifting baselines problem.
 Many reduction in fishing explotation are the result of reductions in abundance or the collapse of stocks or large-scale regiem shifts in the ecosystem, however changes the Gulf ecosystem

-###Paragraph: Disucssing the the ABC curve analysis within the broader framework of literature
+### Paragraph: Disucssing the the ABC curve analysis within the broader framework of literature

+The relationship between biomass and abundance is one that has a long history in the literature.
+The disparity is an indicator of disturbance.

+* Lower W-statistic values for Louisiana than Texas
+* Increases in temporal W-statistic trends differ between Louisiana and Texas
+*

-###Paragraph: Summarize what we learned and how it fits into the bigger shit
+### Paragraph: Summarize what we learned and how it fits into the bigger shit

-###Paragraph: Managmenet? or previous points bigger framework
+### Paragraph: Managmenet? or previous points bigger framework

 Be sure to mention [@Jordan2010summer] analysis of summer fish communities in the nGOM estuaries.
 "The used community data from trawl samples in >100 estuaries, bayous and coastal lagoons to develop indicators of ecol condition"  The constructed a fish community index (FCI) and compared their index to a number of ecosystem disturbances...

-###Paragraph based on Paragraph from p 355 last one first column Hondorp et al2010
+### Paragraph based on Paragraph from p 355 last one first column Hondorp et al2010

 ## Acknowledgments
+Our grant
+the SEAMAP survey and information support staff
+NOAA for lodging